jhotadhari/geo-masala/src/readme/readme.txt

 > Geo Masala on [GitHub](https://github.com/jhotadhari/geo-masala)

-> Geo-Masala is coded while sitting wet in a tent during monsoon somwhere in south himalaya.
-I appreaciate any kind of help or sponsorship.
-[Donate](http://waterproof-webdesign.info/donate)
-I'm really out of money, cycling around the world and hungry.
-Thanks, love you.

 = How to use =
 Edit any Post with gutenberg and add a 'Geo Masala Map' block, save post and done.
 Your post will display a map.

 * Draw some Features or select some from the Feature-Pool.
 * Edit the Feature, change icon or color, change the popup content and title.
 * Open the Map Settings Panel and customize the controls.